Stale flag management

 Stale status badge

-When you're looking at the list of your flags or experiments, a status badge appears next to the flag indicating that it's stale.
-Hover over the stale badge to view when it became stale and update the stale date if needed.
+In the list of your flags or experiments, a status badge appears next to each stale flag.
+Hover over the stale badge to view when the flag became stale and update the stale date if needed.

 Filtering in the table view

 In the Feature Flags or Experiments list, the stale status appears as a secondary status badge next to the primary status.
-Click the Stale option which filters the table to show only stale flags.
+Select Stale to filter the table to show only stale flags.

 Working with stale flags

-Hover over the Stale badge on a flag.
-Information appears that displays when that specific flag became stale.
-The information pop-up contains information on the rollout status of the flag.
-From this pop-up, you can choose to archive the flag or to unmark the flag as stale.
+Hover over the Stale badge on a flag to open a pop-up that shows when the flag became stale and its rollout status.
+From the pop-up, you can archive the flag or unmark the flag as stale.

 Default stale date

-By default, Amplitude marks a flag or experiment stale after 30 days from the date of the last update.
-For example, you set the rollout of a flag to 100% on March 1.
-If no other updates occur, Amplitude marks the flag as stale 30 days later, or in this example, March 31.
-If you deselect the stale value, Amplitude considers the flag permanent and won't mark the flag stale again.
+By default, Amplitude marks a flag or experiment stale 30 days after the last update.
+For example, if you set a flag's rollout to 100% on March 1 and make no other updates, Amplitude marks the flag stale on March 31.
+If you deselect the stale value, Amplitude treats the flag as permanent and doesn't mark the flag stale again.

 Updating stale dates